Social Work

 4. An overall (cumulative) grade point average of at least 2.5.

-5. Submission of the BSW formal admission survey and the BSW formal admission online application.
+5. Submission of the BSW formal admission online application.

 For more information, see the BSW Student Handbook.